 Resample uncalibrated aerial images to the reference image resolution and grid.

-Calculate estimates of M and C for each pixel of each band of the reference image using Equation (9).
-This forms two multi-band rasters M and C.
+With the output from step (1), calculate sliding window estimates of M and C for each pixel of each band of the reference image using Equation (9).
+This forms two multi-band rasters M and C at the reference grid and resolution.

 Resample M and C rasters to the aerial image resolution and grid.